viz-prakash/ACM-SIG-Proceedings-Template/README.txt

 experimental) version: please download it for testing new features.
 The production version is the one on CTAN and ACM sites.

+No copyrights intended.
+All rights are reserved by ACM.

+Unofficial changes:

+I have prepared this repository to submit paper for review in ACM conferences.
+To that end, I have moved the sections form the [sample-sigconf.tex](./sample-sigconf.tex) file to sections in the [acm-template-section](./sections/acm-template-sections/).
+I have also made some changes to make the generation of PDF ready for review submission by changing document class, and few more stuff.

+I have also added few possible sections used in academic conferences in [sections](./sections/).
+Add content to the appropriate sections files under [sections](./sections/) and change the imported .tex files in [sample-sigconf.tex](./sample-sigconf.tex) and you are good to go.
+You can upload this entire directory to Overleaf or compile on your machine using command `make` to create the output [sample-sigconf.pdf](./sample-sigconf.pdf).

+Official changes are below.

 Changes